 Usually, the rough budget is enough to make a decision if you want to go ahead with your application.
 However, if you have a basic list of features, specifications, or even wireframes; you should already request the detailed estimate instead of a rough one.

-The Detailed Estimate
+The Detailed Estimate an App

 For anyone starting the mobile development process for the first time, it can be hard to create the desired specifications and to make them easily understandable for the technical team.
 Clients usually concentrate on a description of business goals rather than specific features.